kk-min/firestore-updater/README.md

 ## Dynamic Collection Path

 You can choose which collection in Firestore to observe by changing the collection path.
+Note that this also works for nested collections provided that the document id of the subcollection is known.

 ## Live Data Display